Mitchellpkt/Statistical_Privacy_Book/temp_quantum_draft.md

 There are three possible next steps, depending on the results from the above research.
 If we can pair known cryptography with a high-priority vulnerability, then we will code towards a proof-of-concept and/or benchmarking tools.
 If current methods for post-quantum cryptography are not compatible with Monero, we will pick one (or more) vulnerabilities for a deeper analysis - detailing the requirements for a solution and attempting to develop a novel approach.
 The third option is to produce a demo or proof-of-concept for exploiting one of the weaknesses, either using simulated or actual quantum computers.

 **Phase 3 deliverables:** The best use of time during this final stage depends strongly on results from the exploratory research.
 Likely deliverables are a proof of concept or prototype tooling for demonstrating a vulnerability or potential solution.
+An audit of possible weaknesses to qauntum computers could as an extra side effect potentially expose an unseen existing weaknesses to classical computers; any such discovery would of course also be included.

 # Appendix 1 - Literature